rheangocle/recipes_app/README.md

 ## 📱 Mobile Frontend

-The mobile frontend for this application is located at: `https://github.com/rheangocle/recipe-app-react-native`
+The mobile frontend for this application is located here: [React Native Mobile App](https://github.com/rheangocle/recipe-app-react-native)

 ---